heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### Modify InnuendoCLI platform recipe file

-InnuendoCLI platform has its own curated recipe file (filename - recipe.py) which defines a set of software tools that can be run on the strain data in the correct order.
-So add new nextflow module (e.g., krakekn2) paying attention to dependencies with other sofwtare tools as shown below:
+The InnuendoCLI platform includes a curated recipe file (recipe.py) that defines a set of software tools and their execution order for processing strain data.

+To add a new Nextflow module (e.g., Kraken2), you must update this recipe file, ensuring that the new module is integrated in the correct position within the workflow and that any dependencies on other tools are properly handled.
+An example of how to add a module while managing dependencies is shown below:

 ```
 class Innuendo(InnuendoRecipe):